joemoose/dungeoneers.d20/docs/combat.md

 If you attack unsuspecting foes, your character and any allies aware of the plan go first.
 Otherwise, make a **DEX** or a **WIL** check to act before your opponents.
 Your opponents will all act on the same turn.

-At the beginning of each subsequent round of combat, make another DEX or WIL check to act before your opponents.
+At the beginning of each subsequent round of combat, make a DEX or a WIL check to act before your opponents.

 ## Attacks